Introducing Super App: a Better Approach to All-in-One Experience

 - Lower product ownership and development costs: Most of the ‘mini-apps’ on WeChat were not developed in-house, but created through integration by companies who wanted to conduct business with WeChat’s immense user base.
 Most ‘super apps’ follow the platform-based approach to scale their products.

-- Minimized KYC costs and effective onboarding: Ant Financials managed to reduce their loan application and approval process to 3 minutes (while maintaining very low default rates).
-Most KYC data is automatically synced from the customer’s all-encompassing social and financial profile.
+- Minimized KYC costs and effective onboarding: Most KYC data is automatically synced from the customer’s all-encompassing social and financial profile.
+By leveraging existing user data to streamline the verification process and by offering a range of services within a single app, making it easier for users to sign up and use new services.
 Onboarding new users for new services becomes simpler as well.

 Other ‘superpower’ apps hailing from the East also include:

-- Gojek/Get: Indonesian ride-sharing service, the biggest regional competitor to Grab.
+- Gojek: Indonesian ride-sharing service, the biggest regional competitor to Grab.

 - Meituan: Chinese app offering a range of “travel-life” ranging from food, travel essentials, and leisure/lifestyle products.

-- Fave: Singapore-based mobile payment and deals platform that recently and plans forays into finance
+- Fave: Singapore-based mobile payment and deals platform that recently acquired two local food delivery startups and plans forays into finance through micro-loans.

 - Paytm: Indian mobile wallet service that recently added merchant transaction functionality allowing users to book airfare and train tickets; and buy goods from its e-commerce sub-division Paytm Mall.